What is Fatty Liver?

 - Reduce the excessive sugar and alcohol intake.
 Total carbohydrate intake should be less than 100 grams per day total with particular avoidance of fructose and sucrose.
 Decrease alcohol intake.

-- Increase omega-3 fatty acids by replacing processed oils (corn, canola, soybean, safflower, sunflower and cottonseed oil) with natural fats (butter, virgin coconut oil, virgin palm oil, lard or beef drippings).
+- Increase omega-3 fatty acids by replacing processed oils (corn, soybean, safflower, sunflower and cottonseed oil) with natural fats (butter, virgin coconut oil, virgin palm oil, lard or beef drippings).
 Olive oil is not harmful to use, it simply doesn’t readily increase your antioxidant capacity.

 - Increase daily intake of choline to 1000 mg per day.
 Whole foods (egg yolk, liver, pate, meat, seafood, tree nuts) are preferred over supplements.